cmu-jsa/JSA-web/src/routes/matsuri/index.md

 We want to share a snippet of this eventful festival here in Pittsburgh, right on the Carnegie Mellon campus!
-Come by to try a taste of Japanese street food, play with some traditional games and enjoy a range of performances from Japanese Taiko Drumming to fire dances!
+Come by to try a taste of Japanese street food, play with some traditional games and enjoy a range of performances fromdance groups to Japanese Taiko Drumming!

 We have put in a lot of effort into authenticity;
 We purchase things online and ship them from Japan.